shreshri259/Excel-StyleHub-Sales-Dashboard/README.md

 ### Disclaimer

 This dashboard is a fictional project created for demonstration purposes only.
 It is not intended for actual commercial use.
-The data and screenshots used are placeholders and do not reflect real sales data.
+The data used are placeholders and do not reflect real sales data.